Paragraph structure and coherence

-When editing a paragraph for length, look at the functions of the sentences involved.
+When you edit a paragraph, look at the functions of the sentences involved.
 What point are you trying to make, and how are you choosing to argue it?
-Why is the point significant in light of both previous ideas and the overall project?
-Applying the what/how/why strategy to paragraph structure may help you to stay focused.
+Why is the point significant in light of both previous ideas and the overall paper?
+Applying the what/how/why strategy to paragraph structure can help keep the paragraph focused and unified.

 (best introduced in a topic sentence, the introductory sentence to your paragraph)